What is content moderation?

 What is human moderation?

 Human moderation, or manual moderation, is the practice when humans manually monitor and screen user-generated content which has been submitted to an online platform.
-The human moderator follows platform-specific rules and guidelines to protect online users by keeping content like unwanted, illegal, scam, inappropriate, and harassment, off the site.
+The human moderator follows platform-specific rules and guidelines to protect online users by keeping unwanted, illegal and inappropriate content as well as scams and harassment, off the site.

 What is automated moderation?